Theory of entanglement

 Device independent certification of security in quantum information

-Device independent quantum information processing is a new approach in which one uses the non-local correlations exhibited by local measurements on entangled quantum particles to certify the quantumness of the underlying state and measurements.
+Device independent quantum information processing represents a novel approach in which the goal is to design information protocols whose performance is independent of the internal working of the devices used in the implementation.
+The new framework exploits the non-local correlations exhibited by local measurements on entangled quantum particles, which certify the quantumness of the underlying state and measurements.
 That is the quantumness is certified by the violation of a Bell inequality.

 This approach allows a qualitative increase of the security of quantum cryptography: QKD becomes secure even if the source of entangled states is not controlled and/or the measurement devices unknown.
-The measurement devices could even be supplied by an adversary, and QKD remains secure.
+It also allows the generation and quantification of certified quantum randomness.
 The same basic philosophy can be applied to "self testing of quantum computers": by using quantum non locality one can test (in polynomial time) that a quantum computer indeed operates as it should, without the need to model how individual gates act, or the need to carry out the full tomography of the whole computer.
-A major theoretical and experimental challenge is to make these proposals practical.
-On the experimental side by realising long distance Bell inequality violation with the detection loophole closed, on the theoretical side by improving the security proofs.
+Finally, these techniques may also find an application in estimation problems, as they allow estimating interesting quantum properties of an unknown system only from the observed measurement statistics.

 Key references